Delooping the functor calculus tower: Homotopy theory

 where $\iota$ is the obvious inclusion and $\tau$ is the {\it unitarization} functor~\cite{FresseTWsmall}, which collapses the arity zero component to a point and takes the other components to the quotient induced by this collapse.
+The category $\Sigma\Operad$ is endowed with the so called {\it projective model structure} transferred from $\Sigma\Seq$ along the adjunction